Grindstone Island – Albert County

 Further history of the island may be found in the book Grindstone Island: the Sentinel of Shepody by H. M. Petchey.
 The history of the lighthouse by Kraig Anderson and Kelly Anne Loughery may be found here.

 As the only New Brunswick island in the upper Bay of Fundy, Grindstone Island is host to several species of breeding colonial birds and waterfowl.
-The island also hosts one of the thirteen known nests of the threatened peregrine falcon in the province.
 It is characterized by hardwood forest growing on two parallel east-west ridges, with mature red spruce forest in between these ridges.
 The edges of Grindstone Island are dominated by sandstone cliffs, except on the northern side where a cove is located.